How Stress Can Affect Your Hearing Health

 - Talking to someone about your stress issues, or seeking other forms of support

-If tinnitus is being affected by stress, your hearing care recommendations may also include stress management.
-Depending on what's going on hearing-wise, a hearing care professional could also recommend a hearing aid if there are structural issues affecting your hearing.
+If tinnitus is being affected by stress, we recommend including stress management.
+Depending on what's going on, a hearing professional could suggest a hearing aid.
+This occurs if there are structural issues affecting your hearing.

 Call Us Today

-Beltone Yordon is your source for a wide range of hearing care options.
-If you believe stress and related health issues may be contributing to hearing loss or tinnitus combined with some degree of hearing loss or impairment, reach out to our hearing care team today.
+Beltone of Northwest Florida is your source for a wide range of hearing care options.
+If stress may be contributing to hearing loss, reach out to our hearing care team today.
 Call us today to set up an appointment to discuss your concerns about hearing loss.